Poster Museum (Warsaw): History

 The Poster Museum is housed in a modern exhibition space erected behind the historic Wilanów Palace, a 19th-century riding school located on the outskirts of Warsaw.

+In 2026 the museum reopened after a five year refurbishment project.
+A new exhibition featuring the works of members of the Polish School of Posters was prepared for the occasion.

 Collections

 More than 55,000 posters are in the collections of the Poster Museum at Wilanów.
 30,000 items represent the history of poster art in Poland from 1892 to 2002.
 The Poster Museum houses one of the world's largest collections of posters.
 The museum rotates its collection through permanent exhibits on Polish poster art and history, foreign poster art, and thematic exhibits.

+The oldest poster in the collection is a chromolithograph of 1892 advertising the Vistula steam navigation company of Maurycy Fajans, printed at the Warsaw lithographic works of his brother Maksymilian Fajans.